 My Favorite Food Experiences and How You Can Get the Best Food on the Road, Too.

 Unlike many other parts of travel, I enjoy spontaneity when choosing my food experiences.
 I do not make reservations in advance and often select a restaurant simply because I crave a particular dish, the food smells or looks good, or I like the ambiance.
-That said, many of my best experiences came from recommendations from guidebooks, blogs, TV shows, and websites.
+Many of my best experiences came from recommendations from guidebooks, blogs, TV shows, and websites.

 Some of My Favorite Foods, Drinks, and Foodie Cities

 - Staying with locals can be an excellent way to get some tasty food.
-As I talk about in other parts of this blog, I have stayed with many families around the world as part of my efforts to learn other languages.
+As I talk about in other parts of this blog, I have stayed with many families worldwide as part of my efforts to learn other languages.
 Some of the families were fantastic cooks.
-One of the families in Oaxaca, Mexico even prepared many distinct types of mole so that I could try them all.
+One of the families in Oaxaca, Mexico, even prepared many distinct types of molé so I could try them all.

-- Visiting places where food and drinks are made like breweries, cheese making factories and distilleries.
-Check out seasonal happenings in your destination such as the cabane a sucre (sugar shack) where maple syrup is made in Quebec and the Northeast US and Canada.
+- Visiting places where locals make food and drinks like breweries, cheese-making factories, and distilleries.
+Check out seasonal happenings in your destination, such as the cabane a sucre (sugar shack), where you can learn about maple syrup production while celebrating the joys of winter in Quebec, the Northeast US, and Canada.

-- Taking multi-day, culinary tour.
-I had a wonderful time on a week-long tour in Oaxaca, Mexico with Season of My Heart Cooking School founder, Susana Trilling.
+- Taking multi-day culinary tours.
+I had a wonderful time on a week-long tour in Oaxaca, Mexico, with Season of My Heart Cooking School founder Susana Trilling.
 She arranged for us to eat with some excellent home cooks in small villages throughout Oaxaca.
-We even ate a delicious gourmet meal in the middle of a chile de arbol field and prepared one of the best meals I have ever eaten at her school.
+We even ate a delicious gourmet meal in the middle of a chile de Arbol field and prepared one of the best meals I have ever eaten at her school.

 - Taking food tours.
 I have been on these tours in approximately twenty different cities worldwide.
-I have always found them to be a fun way to try different foods, learn about the market and food culture, and get to know my fellow travelers.
+I have always found them a fun way to try other foods, learn about the market and food culture, and get to know my fellow travelers.
 I have taken over 12 tours just in Montreal.
-(Round Table Tours in Montreal is my favorite food tour company anywhere.
-I particularly recommend their tea and chocolate tours).
+(Round Table Tours in Montreal is my favorite food tour company.
+I recommend their tea and chocolate tours).

 - Obsession with food can be a terrific way to connect with locals and other travelers.
 Some of my, and other travel experts, favorite ways to share our love of different dishes with locals include: